cjonvel/granite-4-agents-crewai/README.md

 }'
 ```

 ## **5. Optional: Set Up Web Search in Open WebUI**

-* **Flexible Web Search**: Agents use the Open WebUI search API, integrating the search engine of your choice by following the  [Configuration guide](https://docs.openwebui.com/category/web-search).
+- **Flexible Web Search**: Agents use the Open WebUI search API, integrating the search engine of your choice by following the [Configuration guide](https://docs.openwebui.com/category/web-search).
 As an example, you can easily create a account on [tavily](https://app.tavily.com/home) with a GitHub or Google account and use tavily api key in Open Web UI, but please not you are limited in number of calls.

- - **Tavily**: For example for Tavily, find your api key on Tavily home page.
+* **Tavily**: For example for Tavily, find your api key on Tavily home page.
 Then open your Open WebUI on [http://localhost:8080](http://localhost:8080) and in the bottom left corner, click `kermit` and open the `Settings` menu.
 On the bottom left of the panel, click the grey `Admin settings` menu.
 Click on `Web Search` then :

   - toggle the button to activate the search
-    - in select engine, select `tavily`
+  - in select web search engine, select `tavily`
   - in `Tavily API Key` paste your key
+  - in select web loader engine, select `tavily`

- - **SearXNG**: If you want to use SearXNG as the engine, proceed to the following section.
+* **SearXNG**: If you want to use SearXNG as the engine, proceed to the following section.

 ## **6. Optional: Setup SearXNG for Web Search**

 SearXNG is a metasearch engine that aggregates retrieved information from multiple search engines.
 The reason for its inclusion in this architecture is that it requires no SaaS API key, as it can run directly on your laptop.

 For more in-depth instructions on how to run Searxng, refer to the Open WebUI Documentation, detailing integration with Searxng.
 Here is a quick walk-through:

 1. Create configuration files for Searxng.

 ```
 mkdir ~/searxng
 cd ~/searxng
 ```

 2. Create a new file in the ~/searxng directory called settings.yml and copy this code into the file.

 ```
 # see https://docs.searxng.org/admin/settings/settings.html#settings-use-default-settings
  use_default_settings: true